lukebelieves/lukebelieves.github.io/about.md

 Previously, I was an undergraduate from College of Computer Science, Sichuan University.
 There, I worked with [Prof. Yi Zhang](http://www.machineilab.org/users/zhangyi/) and [Prof. Jiancheng Lv](http://www.machineilab.org/users/lvjiancheng/) at Machine Intelligence Laboratory.

-I like reading, mostly literatures.
+I love reading, mostly literatures.
 I think Haruki Murakami is a fascinating writer.
-Regarding to movies, my favorite one is *Eat Drink Man Woman* directed by Ang Lee.
+Regarding to movies, my favorite one is *Eat Drink Man Woman* (a.k.a., "Yin shi nan nu") directed by Ang Lee.
+Speaking of music, I like the cello :)

-I really want to be a craftsman, making things (i.e., programs, novels, music, paintings, food, among others) with my hands.
+I really want to be a craftsman, creating things (i.e., computer programs, novels, paintings, music and food, among others) with my own hands and sharing them with my dear friends and families.
 <br />
 <br />
 <br />